JuliaDynamics/RecurrenceAnalysis.jl/README.md

 ### Comparison with other RQA software packages

-After version 0.2.0 some RQA methods and the defaults of their options have been changed to make their results comparable with those provided by other software packages.
+After version 0.2.0 some RQA methods and the defaults of their options were changed to make their results comparable with those provided by other software packages.
 See the corresponding section of the [Wiki](https://github.com/heliosdrm/RecurrenceAnalysis.jl/wiki/Comparison-of-software-packages-for-RQA) for details.

 ## Auxiliary functions